 Congratulations to all, and be sure to return to our blog to view the first and second place stories that will be published in the coming weeks!

-Brianna Storm Hilvety is a cherisher of words and the stories that can be woven with them.
-She has been a professional editor for four years, a writer for a decade, and a bibliophile from the moment she pronounced her first syllable.
-As a former columnist for two Christian periodicals, she’s published dozens of articles, as well as won story and essay contests.
+Brianna Storm Hilvety has been a professional editor for seven years, a writer for more than a decade, and a bibliophile from the moment she pronounced her first syllable.
 Although she began as a writer, her penchant for noticing typos and obsession with syntax compelled her to wield a red pen rather than a black one.
 She loves aiding writers in achieving their aspirations to captivate and change the world through fiction.
 Interacting with these passionate, brave souls bolsters her belief that even the quietest whisper or the tiniest mark on a page can bring comfort, conviction, and cheer to others.